Whether you’re football-obsessed or love the movies, understanding the different types of TV screen will help you make the right choice.

 So what’s the difference?
 We explain…

-Most LED TVs aren’t really LED.
-Instead the screen is made up of LCD, or liquid crystal, pixels.
-These pixels are illuminated by tiny LED lights to create your TV’s picture.
+The screen is made up of LCD, or liquid crystal display.
+Small LED lights illuminate pixels to create your TV’s picture.
 They’re either backlit or edge-lit.

 How does it work?

 - Backlit: LED lights behind the screen that make a canvas for the LCD to create the picture